FordLabs/retroquest/ui/README.md

 This code base uses [Cypress](https://www.cypress.io/) to execute end to end tests as well as UI tests that require a browser to fully simulate.
 Cypress tests take much longer to run than Jest tests so it is recommended to use them when a unit test cannot easily or fully test the functionality in question.

-Before starting your cypress tests, you must start the [springboot and react servers](../README.md#Running-the-Application).
+Before starting your cypress tests, you must start the [springboot server, react server, and email interceptor](../README.md#Running-the-Application).

 ```bash
 # Run end-to-end tests in headless mode: